Kooluve/Better-Mouse-And-Gamepad/README.md

 I highly recommend using [Handy](https://github.com/SleepyG11/HandyBalatro) instead.
-It was released last August and has been consistently maintained since then, has more features, includes many shortcut operations, and allows highly customizable key bindings, outperforming my mod in every way.
+It was released last August and has been consistently maintained since then, has more features, includes many shortcut operations, and allows highly customizable key bindings, almost outperforming my mod in every way.
 As of July 12, 2025, the drawbacks
 are: slightly cumbersome settings, and somewhat different controls (mainly the inability to continuously select and cancel cards during a single right-click hold, making it less smooth than my mod).